thephm/signal_sqlite_md/README.md

 # signal_sqlite_md

-Convert messages from a Signal SQLite database export to Markdown
+Convert messages from a Signal SQLite database export to Markdown.

+Unlike my [signal_md](https://github.com/thephm/signal_md) which requires output from `signald`, this one requires nothing beyond this Python script, configuration, and a tool to export the DB.

 **DRAFT NOT FULLY TESTED!**

 ## Context

-Big shoutout to Florian Engel who's post `[1]` saved me hours.
+A big shoutout to Florian Engel whose post `[1]` saved me hours.

-The SQLite DB is encrypted but it's easy (thanks to Florian's post) to decrypt.
+The SQLite DB is encrypted but it's easy to decrypt because you have the key!

-The attachments are stored in the file system (not in the DB) in a series of folders with 2 digit Hex labels.
-The files have names like this `000ec9a54abe93416284f83da2f9f8d124778f22191d9422ed9829de2b22c1b7` with no suffix but don't worry, that info is in the DB and the script takes care of adding the suffix e.g. `.jpg`.
+The attachments are not in the DB, they're stored in the file system in a series of folders with 2 digit Hex labels.
+The files have names like "`000ec9a54abe93416284f83da2f9f8d124778f22191d9422ed9829de2b22c1b7`" with no suffix but don't worry, that info is in the DB and the script takes care of adding the suffix e.g. "`.jpg`".

 ## References